Laura Ratcliffe

 Laura Ratcliffe (March 28, 1836, in Fairfax, Virginia – August 3, 1923, in Herndon, Virginia) was a Confederate States of America spy.
 Laura's home in Herndon was sometimes used as a headquarters by the Confederate raider John Mosby.
 Mosby gave Laura thousands of Federal Greenbacks to hide in her home.
 She warned him when Union troops came looking for him, saving his life.
 Laura Ratcliffe was also a friend of Major General J. E. B. Stuart, who gave her several gifts in "appreciation of her patriotism, admiration of her virtues, and pledge of his lasting esteem.".
-They had met after Ratcliffe had served as a nurse in a Jeb Stuart's Camp Quivive in Fairfax in the winter of 1861.
+They had met after Ratcliffe had served as a nurse in Jeb Stuart's Camp Quivive in Fairfax in the winter of 1861.

 Gifts for Laura

 Stuart gave Laura an album and his watch chain.
 The album given to Laura contains four poems, two that Stuart wrote, and two that he copied to ensure Laura would gather information for him.
 It also contained forty signatures, twenty-six from Confederate soldiers, and fourteen from civilians.
 The album itself is a mystery because there are no dates of when it was signed or where, but author Charles V. Mauro assumes that it was kept hidden in Laura's house and signed during the Civil War.
 It is also possible that Stuart sent the album to Laura before leaving Northern Virginia in early March.
 The poems inside the album are considered to be “love” poems to Laura because of the way they were written, but yet Stuart married Flora Cooke in 1855.
 He also gave Laura his watch chain with a gold dollar attached to it.
 Like the album, Stuart hoped that this gift would be enough to keep Laura spying for Mosby.